Da Nang International Airport (DAD) is located in the heart of the city centre.

 Many hotels offer airport transfers for an additional fee or sometimes free when you book a room, so be sure to ask.
-A taxi from the airport into Da Nang should run about 150,000 VND, but taxis stranded at the airport after dropping off passengers are looking at driving back empty and may cut you a deal.
-A xe om should be US$8.
+A meter taxi from the airport into Da Nang should run no more than 150,000 dong, but you could try sneaking a taxi upstairs, at the departures levels, after they've dropped off passengers and are now empty.
+They may cut you a deal.

 Da Nang train station is located on Hai Phong Street approximately five kilometres form the city centre.
 As you can book tickets through most hotels and guesthouses with a minimal commission charge (usually 20,000 VND) there really isn't any need to go there to book your tickets.
 Soft seats are recommended for long journeys, but if you are just swinging up to Hue, go for the cheaper hard seat option, as it's far more fun.
 There are four trains a day that stop at Lang Co enroute to Hue for 23,000 VND (two hours).
 Lang Co has lots of hotels now and train is a far easier and cheaper way to get there from Da Nang than bus.
 The ticket office is open daily, 03:00 to 19:30.
 T: (0511) 3823 810.